bem/bem-components/common.blocks/icon/icon.en.md

 Type: `String`.

-Specifies an address of the icon.
+Specifies the address of the icon.

 ```js
 {